mebe/Flowdock-userstyle/README.md

 Pretty userstyle.css for Flowdock app

+## Usage

-For using just copy userstyle.css into ur ~/Library/Application Support/Flowdock
+For using just copy userstyle.css into following folder.

-folder.
+    ~/Library/Application Support/Flowdock

 Or clone this repository to stay up to date.
 Enjoy :)